yanniiie/BMICalculator/README.md

 - Click the **Calculate BMI** button.
 - Your BMI will be displayed along with the corresponding BMI status (Underweight, Normal, Overweight, Obese).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to the JavaFX community for their extensive documentation and support.
-- Special thanks to Scene Builder for simplifying the creation of user interfaces in JavaFX.